Medication Management For Seniors

 Here are a few common medication mistakes:

 Those with memory impairment may be prone to this type of issue, as they may forget to take medication entirely or accidentally take too much of it.
+A pill organizer is a great way to keep track of this.

 Mixing Up Medications